 Whether you decide to go the traditional route, or you want to mix it up by mailing something different like a keepsake, we've found unique save the date ideas for every type of wedding style.

 Don’t forget about Minted’s custom wedding design services that we offer!
 If you see a particular idea or design below that inspires your own artistic interpretation, we can help turn the idea into a reality.
 We will connect you with a dedicated Minted designer to mold your unique save the date idea from scratch.
-Fill out our simple online questionnaire that asks for a link to pinboards on Pinterest that may have caught your eye or other layouts that you appreciate.
-With the information you provide, our team can start drafting up your custom design.
+Fill out our simple online questionnaire that asks for information about your waiting, colors and design vision, and a link to any pinboards on Pinterest that may have caught your eye or other layouts that you appreciate.
+With the information you provide, our team can start drafting up your custom save the date design.

 "Precious Nature" by Grae Sales